 So, how do you take advantage of a successful viral marketing campaign?
 Here are some tips for giving your efforts an opportunity to re-infect your business.

-4. Monitor production carefully.
+- Monitor production carefully.
 Make sure you have enough product available for new customers to buy.
 If you have insufficient inventory, your viral campaign can’t help you increase sales.
-What’s worse, delaying order fulfillment could damage your business.
-Consider this: When nursing products supplier ABENA [PDF] placed products on back order on a regular basis, clients switched to other suppliers.
+What’s worse, delaying order fulfilment could damage your business.
+When American nursing products supplier ABENA [PDF] placed products on back order on a regular basis, clients switched to other suppliers.
 Managing the supply chain properly allowed this company to get back on track.
 If you’re aiming for viral success, you’ll need to do this kind of deep planning, too.

 If you’re thinking all of that sounds like a lot of work, you’re absolutely right.
 You’ll also want to plan for the added costs and risks involved (you know, in case your marketing campaign doesn’t go as viral as you’d hoped).